Avizc/avizc.github.io/_posts/2017-07-08-play-date-at-airlines-part-1.md

 I need to do something today for myself to feel productive.
 This is something I am deeply in love with, something I’m motivated to do and happy to talk about nonstop even when I’m feeling really sad.
 So that’s it.

-Actually, not complete.
+Actually, not completely.
 I can't do this alone to fix the problems.
 They won't listen to just one voice.

 So hopefully you'll speak up to.